 McKenna thought boot camp would be about how to change a diaper and feed his baby a bottle.
 Instead, what he encountered was a group of guys who were just as fearful as he was about becoming a father.

-“The class was a relief for me,” said McKenna.
+“The class was a relief for me,” McKenna said.
 “First off, the class was taught by a guy.
 On top of that, we got to talk about our fears and concerns.
 Had we not done that, I think I would have been intimidated.
 Being more comfortable about caring for Brooks – not feeling like I was going to break him if I held him – gave me the best opportunity to bond with him from the moment he was born.”

-When it came to dealing with differences in parenting styles between he and his wife, McKenna said the class gave him a better understanding of the differences and how to talk with his wife about his style being different, but not wrong.
+When it came to dealing with differences in parenting styles between him and his wife, McKenna said the class gave him a better understanding of the differences and how to talk with his wife about his style being different, but not wrong.

-“There were things I wanted to do with our son that made my wife nervous, like the time I wanted to take him as a two-year-old for a ride on the tractor,” said McKenna.
+“There were things I wanted to do with our son that made my wife nervous, like the time I wanted to take him as a two-year-old for a ride on the tractor,” McKenna said.
 “She was worried he would get hurt.
 Instead of telling her how stupid it was for her to be concerned, I took small steps showing her that I was just as concerned as she was for his safety.
 I put a helmet on him and we rode around very slowly.
 When she saw him giggling and having a good time, she relaxed a bit.
 I think I am definitely more patient with my wife and my child as a result of the class.”

 McKenna thought the boot camp experience was so worthwhile he recruited six guys for the class and attended with them.